-Preservation in Matting and Framing – The frame is intended to provide a setting for the artwork and to help integrate it into the interior room environment.
-The matting both enhances this presentation and creates an air space to further protect the image.
-Because it keeps the glass away from the surface of the art, matting reduces the risk of damage due to excess humidity, condensation, and the associated issues of mold, mildew and deterioration.
+When custom picture framing, the frame is meant to provide a setting for the artwork and to help integrate the art into the interior room environment.
+The matting of a frame both enhances this presentation and creates an air space to further protect the image.
+Because it keeps the glass away from the surface of the art, matting reduces the risk of damage due to environmental factors like excess humidity, condensation, and the associated issues of mold, mildew and deterioration.

-Presentation and Color in Design – A proper framing job enhances a work of art, whereas poorly proportioned or distracting framing and matting detracts from even the most beautiful piece.
-Both the frame and the mats should play off the tones and style of the artwork being framed.
-In general, it is best to use complimentary subdued colors, avoiding bright tones that compete with the intended focus.
-If you want a splash of more intense color, typically this works best as an accent treatment-such as an inner mat-that helps to draw the eye inward without overwhelming the art itself.
-For added drama or richness, textured matting (suede, linen, grass cloth or other fabrics) may be chosen to add richness and visual interest.
+A proper museum quality framing job enhances a work of art, whereas poorly proportioned or distracting framing and matting can detract from even the most beautiful piece.
+Both the frame and the mats should play off the tones and style of the specific artwork being framed.
+In general, it is best to use complementary and subdued colors, avoiding bright tones that compete with the intended focus.
+If you want a splash of more intense color, this typically works best as an accent treatment, such as an inner mat, that helps to draw the eye inward without overwhelming the art itself.
+For added drama or richness, textured matting like suede, linen, grass cloth or other fabrics, may be chosen to add richness and visual interest.
 Special effects such as v-grooves or artistic matting cutouts are specialty options that can be chosen to accentuate a theme or compliment your subject matter.

 It’s important when framing valuable artwork or documents to consider investing in conservation-quality picture framing.
 By investing in high-quality framing materials and trusting a framing service, you’re improving the longevity of your document while creating an impressive framing display.
 While we specialize in diploma preservation frames at Church Hill Classics, we proudly offer custom picture framing options as well.
 As leaders in the custom framing industry, we want to help you craft a framed document or art piece you’ll be proud of for years to come!